uandere/solana-twitter/README.md

 but the contributors of Anchor didn't reflect that change in the documentation (I didn't find any mention of this in the official CHANGELOG either).

+The rest of the episode is pretty straightforward, although if you will go by the author's order, you will first get an error when clicking on a timestamp link.
+But this is handled at the end of the episode.